Clippers vs Nuggets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 21)

 Los Angeles Clippers vs. Denver Prop Picks (AI)

-Remi is pouring through loads of datapoints on each line.
+Remi is pouring through mountains of stats on each line.
 In fact, anytime the Clippers and Nuggets play there’s always several intriguing angles to key in on.
-Not to mention games played at Ball Arena in Apr rarely follow normal, predictable patterns.
+Not to mention games played at Ball Arena in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: C. Braun over 14.5 PTS+AST.